-Dr. Achiro earned his B.A. in Psychology and Social Behavior (Magna Cum Laude) from the University of California, Irvine and his M.A. and Ph.D. in Clinical Psychology with an emphasis in Health Psychology from the APA-accredited California School of Professional Psychology at Alliant International University.
-He has received clinical training and conducted psychotherapy at multiple settings including the Wright Institute Los Angeles, USC Student Counseling Center, and Pasadena Prototypes REACH Program.
-He also worked as a Crisis Responder and Therapeutic Behavioral Specialist for the South Coast Children’s Society.
+I received my B.A. in Psychology and Social Behavior (Magna Cum Laude) from the University of California, Irvine and my M.A. and Ph.D. in Clinical Psychology with an emphasis in Health Psychology from the APA-accredited California School of Professional Psychology at Alliant International University.
+I went on to obtain additional clinical training at the Wright Institute Los Angeles, USC Student Counseling Center, and Pasadena Prototypes REACH Program.
+I also worked as a Crisis Responder and Therapeutic Behavioral Specialist for the South Coast Children’s Society.

-He is the recipient of numerous awards such as the Scholars Grant from the American Psychological Association Division 39, Dennis Klos Professional Psychology Scholarship, Alliant International University Diversity Scholarship, Early Career Achievement Award from the American Psychological Association, Arthur Kovacs Academic Merit Scholarship, Franco Tonelli Prize for Best Critical Writing Essay, Alliant International University I-MERIT Service Award, and the California School of Professional Psychology Dean’s Award of Excellence.
-Dr. Achiro is also a published researcher.
-His study on psychological factors underlying risky use of over-the-counter workout supplements has gained international recognition from sources such as the National Institutes of Health, CBS News, Reuters, WebMD, and the BBC.
+I’ve been honored with numerous awards, including: the American Psychological Association Division 39 Scholars Grant, Dennis Klos Professional Psychology Scholarship, Alliant International University Diversity Scholarship, Early Career Achievement Award from the American Psychological Association, Arthur Kovacs Academic Merit Scholarship, and the Alliant International University I-MERIT Service Award.
+I’m also a published researcher and gained international recognition for my study on psychological factors underlying risky use of over-the-counter workout supplements among gym-active men.